 Utah Child Pornography Possession Lawyer

-Child Pornography Possession in Utah
+What Constitutes Child Pornography in Utah?

-Penalties for Child Pornography Possession in Utah
+Definition of Child Pornography Possession in Utah

 Child pornography, as defined above, is considered so shocking and abhorrent that mere possession of child pornography will be criminally charged.
 More specifically, criminal charges for offenses relating to child pornography can be found under § 76-5b-201, which refers to the sexual exploitation of a minor.
 You may be found guilty of sexual exploitation of a minor by knowingly possessing or possessing with the intent to sell or distribute any child pornography.
 Possession of child pornography can be charged as a felony of the second degree.
 However, other offenses, such as producing child pornography in addition to possession, may be charged as a first-degree felony.

 Penalties for the Possession of Child Pornography in Utah